Keqrops: Structure

 The composition is in one movement and takes approximately 16 minutes to perform.
 It is scored for a solo piano and a large orchestra consisting of four flutes, four oboes, four clarinets in B-flat, four bassoons, four French horns in F, four trumpets in C, four trombones, one tuba, one harp, timpani, a percussion section consisting of two bongos, three tom-toms and one bass drum and a large string section consisting of sixteen first violins, fourteen second violins, twelve violas, ten cellos and eight double basses.
-The instruments are not allowed to play vibrato along the whole composition.
+The instruments are not allowed to play vibrato during the whole composition.
 The tempo of the composition is ♩ ≙ 48 mm, as marked in the score.

 In this piece, the piano and the three families of the orchestra (that is, strings, woodwind and brass) are equal strands of the whole composition.
 Unlike a typical piano concerto, the structure of the composition does not have ritornello segments or dialogue between the orchestra and the solo piano.
 Xenakis used large tone clusters.
 In some instances, entire melodic phrases are played as "cluster lines", with players taking the same melody one semi-tone apart from their neighbour.